-There are a few different types of annuity on the market and if you’re considering purchasing one, it’s important to understand the differences between them.
-This is because when you buy an annuity (after the cooling off period, usually 30 days) you will not be able to change your mind or cash it in if you decide an annuity is not right for your personal circumstances.
+There are a few different types of annuity on the market.
+If you’re considering purchasing one, it’s important to understand the differences between them.
+This is because when you buy an annuity (after the cooling off period, usually 30 days) you will not be able to change your mind or cash it in if you decide an annuity is not right for you.

-In this article we’ll look at the different types of annuity available to help you decide if an annuity is right for you.
+In this guide we’ll look at the different types of annuity available to help you decide if an annuity is right for you.

 Types of annuity